isomerpages/mlaw-corp/news/public-consultations/_posts/2018-07-02-public-consultation-on-proposed-amendments-to-the-supreme-court-of-judicature-act.md

 ---
-layout: post
-title: Public Consultation on Proposed Amendments to the Supreme Court of Judicature Act
+title: 'Public Consultation on Proposed Amendments to the Supreme Court of Judicature Act'
 permalink: /news/public-consultations/Public-Consultation-on-Proposed-Amendments-to-the-Supreme-Court-of-Judicature-Act
-breadcrumb: Public Consultations
+breadcrumb: 'Public Consultations'
-collection_name: news

 ---

 Public Consultation on Proposed Amendments to the Supreme Court of Judicature Act
 ---